s24Patel/Software-Engineering-Principles_Assignment-1/assignment1.md

 - Simplify the process so clients do not get confused.
 - Develop a clear set of instructions for both employees and clients.

+3. Enhancing Overall Experience

+- Reduce frustration for owners, employees, and clients.
+- Ensure everyone knows what to do during onboarding.
+- Provide a way to collect feedback to improve the process over time.